dji-sdk/FlightRecordParsingLib/README.md

 1. Open dji-flightrecord-kit/build/Mac/FRSample/FRSample.xcodeproj
 2. Go to the main.cc file and configure the path of the file you want to parse to the variable file_path
-3. Configure the sdk key parameter of the 'startRequestParser' interface and you are able to parse the file for the version of Flight Record 13
+3. Configure the SDK key parameter of the "startRequestParser" interface and you are able to parse the file for the version of Flight Record 13

 ### Running the sample in Ubuntu